-I am very happy to announce the release of my new red Sonja bendy figure.
-I am waiting for my shipment to come in, but if you'd like to pre-order one, I am signing the boxes and selling them for $20 each plus shipping.
-Please drop me an email at firstname.lastname@example.org to pre-order
+I am very happy to announce the release of my new Red Sonja bendy figure.
+I am signing the boxes and selling them for $20 each plus shipping.
+Find it in our Store.

 It makes me very happy to bring you the third addition to my Graveyard Series of resin model kits.
 This one is called Anniversary of the Dead. it tells the tale of a serial killer who has burried a wife every year for some time.
 On this occasion when he is about to bury a fresh one, the Zombie Apocalypse happens, and all his victems come out to greet him.

 This was a really complicated one to sculpt and i think you'll love building and painting it.

 The Graveyard Series are each kits of the same scale that take place in a graveyard, so you can collect them as they come out. others in the series are "You've Been Spotted" and "Spoil'd Rotten"

 I am always saying that I sculpt but don't paint.
 But I did need to get a Tournament Challenge painted up for display, so I broke down the sculpting set up for the weekend and built up a painting station.
 After showing off three color concepts to friends on facebook, this was the final decision.